Elius94/console-gui-tools/CONTRIBUTING.md

 #### Create a new issue

 If you spot a problem with the library, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
-If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose).
+If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/elius94/console-gui-tools/issues/new/choose).

 #### Solve an issue

-Scan through our [existing issues](https://github.com/github/docs/issues) to find one that interests you.
+Scan through our [existing issues](https://github.com/elius94/console-gui-tools/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-See [Labels](/contributing/how-to-use-labels.md) for more information.
-As a general rule, we don’t assign issues to anyone.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 ### Make Changes